sozialhelden/omniauth-osm/README.md

 ## Other Servers

 If you would like to use this plugin against another OSM server, such as the test development server you can use the environment variable OSM_AUTH_SITE to set the server to connect to.
+Alternatively you can pass the site as a client_option to the omniauth config:

+    config.omniauth :osm, "consumer_key", "consumer_secret", :fetch_permissions => true, :client_options => {:site => 'http://api06.dev.openstreetmap.org' }

 You could for example use the gem figaro to configure the environment variable, or roll your own preinitialiser similar to the OpenStreetMap website.